Assassination of James A. Garfield: Shooting

 Kearney apprehended Guiteau and was so excited at having arrested the man who had shot the president that he neglected to take the gun from him until after they arrived at the police station.
 Kearney demanded, "In God's name, man, what did you shoot the President for?"
 Guiteau responded, "I am a Stalwart, and want Arthur for President."
-The rapidly gathering crowd screamed, "Lynch him", but Kearney and several other police officers took the assassin to the police station a few blocks away.
+The rapidly gathering crowd screamed, "Lynch him", but Kearney and several other police officers took Guiteau to the police station a few blocks away.
 As he surrendered to authorities, Guiteau uttered the exulting words, repeated everywhere: "I am a Stalwart of the Stalwarts!
 I did it, and I want to be arrested!
 Arthur is President now!"
+In a letter left for the White House dated the day of the shooting, Guiteau elaborated: "The President's tragic death was a sad necessity, but it will unite the Republican party and save the republic...
+I had no ill-will toward the President.
+His death was a political necessity.
+I am a lawyer, a theologian, and a politician.
+I am a Stalwart of the Stalwarts."
+He also noted that he had left papers for the press at 1420 New York Avenue before turning himself in.
 This statement briefly led to unfounded suspicions that either Vice President Chester A. Arthur or his supporters had put Guiteau up to the crime.

 The Stalwarts were a Republican faction loyal to Senator Roscoe Conkling; they supported Grant for a third term in 1880 and strongly opposed Blaine's Half-Breeds.
 Garfield was unaffiliated with either faction, but Blaine had given his support to Garfield once it became clear that Blaine could not win the presidential nomination.
 Arthur, a Conkling ally, had been selected as Garfield's running mate to placate the Stalwart faction.
 As a self-professed Stalwart, Guiteau convinced himself that by removing Garfield, he was striking a blow to unite the two factions of the Republican Party.